schooltape/schooltape.github.io/src/contributing/index.md

 ## Develop

-1. [Open an issue](https://github.com/schooltape/schooltape/issues/new?assignees=42willow&labels=enhancement&projects=&template=feature_request.yml) describing your snippet to get your idea approved
+1. [Open an issue](https://github.com/schooltape/schooltape/issues/new?assignees=42willow&labels=enhancement&projects=&template=feature_request.yml) describing your change to get your idea approved

 2. Please read the specific guides on how to contribute your own:
    - [Plugins](./plugins.md)